Black History Month

-Welcome to our Black History Month tribute page, where we celebrate the remarkable contributions of Black nurse educators who have profoundly shaped nursing and health care in Canada.
+Black History Month graphic During Black History Month, we celebrate the remarkable contributions of Black nurse educators who have profoundly shaped nursing and health care in Canada.
 Throughout history, these dedicated professionals have not only provided essential education and care but also served as advocates for equity and justice in their communities.
 In this space, we honour their legacy, highlight their achievements, and acknowledge their vital role in shaping the future of nursing.

 CASN’s Black, Indigenous, and People of Colour (BIPOC) Nurse Educator Interest Group members provided input on the Black nursing pioneers to be highlighted as well as the short summaries detailing their accomplishments.